DericWard/Ask-God2/README.md

 ## Authors
-Ask God was created by The Four Horsemen of the Ai-apocalypse Team:
+Ask God was created by The Four Horsemen of the Ai-Apocalypse Team:
 - <a href="https://github.com/Andrea-Gates">Andrea Gates</a>,
 - <a href="https://github.com/HenryJamesGreen">Henry Green</a>,
 - <a href="https://github.com/MartaMilewczyk">Marta Milewczyk</a>,